bolderbrush10/SearchlightAssault/README.md

 The term "Turtle" is a reference to the rendering concept of some old, beginner-friendly programming languages (such as 'Logo', from 1960's).

 The idea is to imagine a turtle with a marker held in its tail, and wherever this turtle goes, it leaves behind a line.
 You'd write a program specifiying distances & directions for the turtle to follow.
-And thus, you'd control the turtle to control rendering a picture.
+And thus, you could control the turtle to control rendering a picture.

-And in this mod, our turtle, instead of drawing a line, will render a searchlight effect.
+And in this mod, our turtle, instead of drawing a line, will help render a searchlight effect.

 #### Primary issues inflating SLOC:
-While I enjoyed the challenge of making this mod with as few changes to the base game as possible, it is undeniable that this codebase would be drastically smaller if these issues weren't in place:
+I enjoyed the challenge of making this mod with as few changes to the base game as possible, but this codebase would be drastically smaller if these issues weren't in place:

 0. No mechanism in the API to modify shooting range during runtime
 0. API doesn't provide some info in on_player_setup_blueprint event for some blueprint use cases